 Supporting Siblings

-The impact of Lennox-Gastaut syndrome (LGS) can be especially hard for brothers and sisters of diagnosed children.
+The impact of Lennox-Gastaut syndrome (LGS) can be especially hard on brothers and sisters of diagnosed children.
 To help make sure that they're also understood and supported, we've provided some resources especially for siblings.

 Sibling Support Hero